best beaches in peru

 • Best time to visit: From April to October.

-• Nearby attractions: Chan-Chan Archeological center (the largest ancient mud city in the world) located behind the main beach road.
+• Nearby attractions: Chan-Chan Archeological Center (the largest ancient mud city in the world) located behind the main beach road.

-11. Miraflores (Lima)
+11. Miraflores

-miraflores beaches in peru
+miraflores peru beaches

-A list of the best Peru beaches could not be complete without mentioning this iconic urban beach.
-While it is true that it is not one of the most beautiful beaches, it is one of the best-known.
 With a cosmopolitan city as a backdrop and one of the best neighborhoods in Lima at your fingertips, this beach is a must-see.
-The Miraflores coast is known as the “Costa Verde” and it is a beautiful area where you can stroll and enjoy numerous activities.
+The Miraflores coast is known as the Costa Verde and it is a beautiful area where you can stroll and enjoy numerous activities.
 You will find opportunities for lessons in surfing, paragliding, and much more.
+Not in vain Lima is known for its beaches and restaurants.

 You can also rent bikes or skate on the Malecón.
-After a historical tour and knowing certain facts about Peru, a walk along this beach is a great option.

-Also, Miraflores Beach is full of bars, hotels, restaurants, shopping centers, and nightclubs.
-Although Lima’s beaches are not usually the first choice of many, these are the best in the city.
-It is the closest beach for someone who doesn’t want to spend many hours traveling to reach beautiful beaches.
+After a historical tour and knowing certain facts about Peru capital, a walk along its pier is a great option.
+Also, Miraflores Pier is full of bars, hotels, restaurants, shopping centers, and nightclubs.
+Moreover, it is the closest one for someone who doesn’t want to spend many hours traveling to reach beautiful northern Peru beaches.
 Its six-mile boardwalk offers stunning views of the Pacific Ocean.
-You will find surfers and other endless activities such as paragliding.
+You will find surfers and other endless activities to enjoy!

 • What to do: Surfing, swimming, paddle surfing, body surfing, paragliding inter alia.

-12. Chicama (Trujillo)
+12. Chicama

-chicama beaches in peru
+chicama peru beaches

 One of the main reasons to visit this beach is because of the known, longest left-hand waves in the world.
 These waves bear their name: “Chicanero waves”.
-If you are a fan of surfing, this beach is a must-see.
 Therefore, we suggest enjoying the local surf resort that has a towing service.
-You won’t have to paddle or walk back to the beach to catch your next wave.
-Although it has excellent waves, the city is still quite simple.
-You will only find simple accommodations.
+You won’t have to paddle or walk back to the shore to catch your next wave.

 • What to do: Surfing, swimming, paddle surfing, body surfing.